5-Minute Sweet & Spicy Sriracha Sauce

-Spicy sweet sriracha sauce has the perfect balance of flavor, heat, and sweet.
-It is a delicious match for a variety of foods and it’s beyond easy with just three high quality ingredients.
-As with most homemade sauces, this honey sriracha sauce has the power to take a dish from “just okay” all the way to “oh my amazing gourmet.”
-Use it as a dipping sauce, salad dressing, sandwich spread, or slather it on roasted vegetables.
-It really should come with a warning label: Spicy sweet sriracha sauce may be addictive when applied to food.
+This sweet and spicy sriracha sauce recipe has the perfect balance of flavor, heat, and sweet.
+It is a delicious match for a variety of foods, and it’s beyond easy with just three high-quality ingredients.
+As with most homemade sauces, this honey sriracha sauce has the power to take a dish from “just okay” all the way to “oh my amazing.”

-I’ve put it on rockfish tacos, bacon cheese burgers, and nachos.
-It’s been used as a dipping sauce for soft pretzels and onion rings, and served as a dressing for spinach salad.
-I’m currently incorporating it into a breakfast pizza recipe and I’m working on a recipe using it with roasted Brussels sprouts.
-Spicy sweet sriracha sauce is one versatile sauce.
+I’ve put it on rockfish sandwiches, bacon avocado burgers, and nachos.
+It’s been used as a dipping sauce for soft pretzels and onion rings and as a dressing for spinach salad.
+This honey sriracha mayo sauce is super versatile, and it’s become one of my favorite homemade dressing and sauce recipes.

 How is this version different from the original?